achaljhawar/achaljhawar/README.md

 - 💬 Ask me about **Web development**

-- I'm currently interested in Javascript and Python.
+- I'm currently interested in Python and Typescript.

 - 🖤 I love to create chatbots for social media platform like Slack and Discord.